 A modest proposal, sure, and the menu-succinct and predictable: burgers, onion rings, and the like-stays true to its bar-food roots, but there’s a catch: everything is sourced from the same purveyors that appear on fine-dining menus across town.
 Sausages for the gourmet hot dogs (eight varieties, including a Japanese wasabi dog and a veg option) come from Woodlands Smokehouse, Two Rivers Meats, and Cioffi.
 The Pittsburgh-style half-pound burger is sandwiched with fries in a Cobs Bread bun.
 Even run-of-the-mill deep-fried chicken wings are free-range and come in mouth-puckering dill-pickle flavour.

 The most distracting part of having a meal at the No. 5 is not, as you might expect, the nude women wiggling up and down a pole at centre stage.
 It’s the black lights, which lend a radioactive glow to everything on the plate.
 (Squeaky cheese curds on the poutine were particularly luminescent.)

-Surprisingly it's not the regulars who are giving the kitchen the most grief (nothing on the revamped menu costs more than $11).
-"It's surreal," said Irving, "working in this little shoebox space, to be cooking like crazy only to turn around see two naked girls standing there going, [mimicking a high-pitched voice] ‘Hey ya'll, can you make me some chicken wings but hold this and substitute this…' I thought I'd dealt with fussy customers before.
+Surprisingly it’s not the regulars who are giving the kitchen the most grief (nothing on the revamped menu costs more than $11).
+“It’s surreal,” said Irving, “working in this little shoebox space, to be cooking like crazy only to turn around see two naked girls standing there going, ‘Hey ya’ll, can you make me some chicken wings but hold this and substitute this…’ I thought I’d dealt with fussy customers before.
 Try cooking for, like, these dancers, man.
-They're so picky.
-Normally I'm much nicer to naked women, but when they're whining in my busy kitchen I just want to be like, Shut up!
+They’re so picky.
+Normally I’m much nicer to naked women, but when they’re whining in my busy kitchen I just want to be like, Shut up!
 Get out of here!
-Just order off the menu like everyone else!"
+Just order off the menu like everyone else!”